Contrariwise is Human and can make mistakes. Please double-check responses.

 I wanted to try something new this week and give an end-of-week status report.
 No idea if this is something I’ll keep doing, but the best way to figure out if it’s useful (to me or anyone else) is to give it a try.

 The majority of this week has been spent working on the website for WizardHQ, a project that all my friends know about, but if you don’t know me personally this is the first time you’re hearing about it.
+I don’t intend to try to advertise it at this exact moment, please excuse me being vague for now.
+More to come on that in the next few weeks, but for right now it’s eating up a considerable amount of time.

 Working with AI

-My thoughts on working with AI have evolved a lot over the last year or so that I’ve been actively using them.
-I’ve gone from “this is an interesting toy, but it doesn’t seem very useful” to “wow, people are using this all the time and it gets important things wrong” to “actually if you’re smart about how you use it this can do some really useful things” to “I’m using this more and more every day, it seems unlikely that’s going to change.
+I’ve gone from “this is an interesting toy, but it doesn’t seem very useful” to “wow, people are using this all the time and it gets important things wrong” to “actually if you’re smart about how you use it this can do some really useful things” to “I’m using this more and more every day, it seems unlikely that’s going to change.”

 I’ve added a 100% Human Generated policy to my blog.